ziglang/zig/README.md

 ### Current Status

  * Have a look in the example/ folder to see some code examples.
- * Basic language features available such as loops, inline assembly, expressions, literals, functions, importing, structs, tagged unions.
+ * Most language features are available, but many edge cases and errors are not yet implemented.
  * Linux x86_64 is supported.
  * Building for the native target is supported.
  * Optimized machine code that Zig produces is indistinguishable from